CircleCI-Public/config-preview-sdk/docs/pre-and-post-steps.md

 # Pre and post steps
 _The keys `pre-steps` and `post-steps` in jobs are available in configuration version 2.1 and later_

 All jobs accept two special arguments of type `steps`: `pre-steps` and `post-steps`.

 If an orb user invokes a job with one or both of these arguments, the job will run the steps in `pre-steps` first, before any other steps run, and then it will run the steps in `post-steps` last, after any other steps run.

 ## Motivation

-Pre- and post- steps allow users to be execute steps in a given job's environment without modifying the orb.
-This is useful, for example, when a user imports a job and wants to upload assets after it completes, or to run some custom setup steps before job execution.
+Pre- and post- steps allow users to execute steps in a given job's environment without modifying the orb.
+This is useful when a user imports a job and wants to upload assets after it completes, or to run some custom setup steps before job execution.
 Pre- and post- steps allow the user to make these additions without modifying the imported job.

 A `steps` parameter can be used for a similar purpose, passing steps into a job, but it requires that the job be modified with an execution site for the parameter.

 ## Example of using pre- and post-steps